kyberdrb/clean_pacman_cache_dir/README.md

                 }
                 ```

+                Doesn't work with overloaded `std::operator==` as `inline bool operator==(const Package& anotherPackage, Package& onePackage)` - `error: no match for ‘operator==’ (operand types are ‘const Package’ and ‘Package’)`

             - comparator predicate with comparison of member variable of reference type (instance with features to search by) with smart pointer - both dereferenced to call an accessor function (`->` for unique pointer, `.` for reference) to delegating the comparison from the original reference type to the type returned by the accessor function.
-The returned type needs to have the `operator==` overloaded in the class in which the return type defined instead of the original type.
+The returned type needs to have the `operator==` overloaded instead of the original type.
 For the concrete implementations of overloaded `operator==` for particular use cases see mentioned examples in this section.

                 ```
                 // PackageComparatorPredicate.h